ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.at in a pew adjoining
+at in a pew adjoining
 one in which was a fascmatng young lady,
 a stranger also ; for whom he [cbn:eived
 a sudden and violant passion.
 He